 This shows how power washing gives an instant clean.
 Then Bio Cleanze continues the cleaning process for several months until it is 100% clean.

 As the deep-rooted spores are killed off, only a microscopic biofilm is able to form from the new spores landing on the surface.
 The biofilm cannot be seen with the human eye.
-This means the surface looks clean for many months until the biofilm begins to build up again.
+This means the surface only looks clean until the biofilm builds up again.

 We ended the study after 27 months because the results clearly demonstrate the advantage of post-treating with Bio Cleanze following power/pressure/jet washing.